 Root canal therapy is classified as endodontic treatment under "Major Dental" in most private health insurance extras policies.
 Not all policies include Major Dental cover, so the first thing to check is whether your specific health fund plan covers it at all.

 If your policy does include Major Dental, most funds cap annual benefits at $1,000 to $2,000.
 On a $2,000 root canal, the annual cap (not the rebate percentage) is often the binding constraint on your out of pocket expenses.
 Crown coverage falls under the same Major Dental category.
 If both the root canal and crown are completed in the same benefit year, you may hit your annual limit before the crown is fully covered.
-Staging the root canal and crown across two calendar years lets you draw on two separate annual allocations.
+Some patients choose to stage the root canal and crown across two calendar years to access two separate annual allocations — check with your health fund whether this approach works with your policy.

 Waiting periods for Major Dental are typically 12 months.
 If your policy is recent, check whether that period has passed before booking.
 Medicare does not cover root canal treatment.